Scans and ingestion in Microsoft Purview

 Schedule your scan

-Microsoft Purview gives you a choice of scanning weekly or monthly at a specific time you choose.
-Weekly scans may be appropriate for data sources with structures that are actively under development or frequently change.
+Microsoft Purview gives you a choice of scanning daily, weekly or monthly at a specific time you choose.
+Learn more about the supported schedule options.
+Daily or weekly scans may be appropriate for data sources with structures that are actively under development or frequently change.
 Monthly scanning is more appropriate for data sources that change infrequently.
-A good best practice is to work with the administrator of the source you want to scan to identify a time when compute demands on the source are low.
+Best practice is to work with the administrator of the source you want to scan to identify a time when compute demands on the source are low.

 How scans detect deleted assets